Ever wondered why nitro cold brew looks like a stout, tastes naturally sweet, and kicks harder than your average iced coffee?

 4. Strain the coffee using a fine-mesh strainer lined with cheesecloth, a nut milk bag, or a paper coffee filter.
 You can mix your cold-brew coffee concentrate with water (a 1:1 ratio is typical, but feel free to experiment).
 You may keep your cold brew in the jar for up to ten days.

-5. Mix 1 cup (236.59 ml) cold water with 1 cup (236.59 ml) concentrated cold brew into a whipped cream dispenser and seal it.
+5. Mix 1 cup (236.59 ml) of cold water with 1 cup (236.59 ml) of concentrated cold brew in a whipped cream dispenser and seal it.

 Tip: This step-by-step guide will help you learn more about the best way to make cold brew coffee at home.